ebonnal/streamable/README.md

 Let's take an example showcasing most of the `Stream`'s operations:

-This script extracts the 67 quadruped Pokémon from the first three generations using [PokéAPI](https://pokeapi.co/) and loads them into a CSV:
+This script extracts the 67 quadruped Pokémons from the first three generations using [PokéAPI](https://pokeapi.co/) and loads them into a CSV:

 ```python
 import csv